hmcts/java-logging/java-logging-appinsights/README.md

 }

 dependencies {
-  compile group: 'uk.gov.hmcts.reform', name: 'java-logging-appinsights', version: '2.0.2' }
+  compile group: 'uk.gov.hmcts.reform', name: 'java-logging-appinsights', version: '2.1.1' }
 ```

 It will automatically include Request Name interceptor and Request Tracking Filter configurations into spring boot web application.

 Request Tracking Filter needs agent to be configured.
 By default agent uses built in configuration but you can provide your own.
-There are 2 _problems_ with this:

-- Configuration must be named `AI-Agent.xml`
-- File must be in the same path as the injected agent jar.

 Sample of `AI-Agent.xml`: